Graphcore’s AI chips now backed by Atomico, DeepMind’s Hassabis

 “I think we’ve got some fairly elegant solutions to those problems,” he adds.
 “And that’s really what’s causing the interest around what we’re doing.”

-Graphcore’s team is aiming for a “completely seamless” interface between its hardware — via its graph-framework — and widely used high level machine learning frameworks including Tensorflow, Caffe2, MxNet and PyTorch.
+He says Graphcore’s team is aiming for a “completely seamless” interface between its hardware — via its graph-framework — and widely used high level machine learning frameworks including Tensorflow, Caffe2, MxNet and PyTorch.

 “You use the same environments, you write exactly the same model, and you feed it… through what we call Poplar [a C++ framework],” he notes.
 “In most cases that will be completely seamless.”